Henry Tizard: Second World War

-In September 1940, after a top secret landmark conference with Winston Churchill—at which his opposition to R.V.
+In September 1940, after a top-secret landmark conference with Winston Churchill—at which his opposition to R.V.
 Jones' view that the Germans had established a system of radio-beam bombing aids (Battle of the Beams) over the UK had been overruled—Tizard led what became known as the Tizard Mission to the United States.
 This introduced to the US—among other things—the newly invented resonant-cavity magnetron (and other British radar developments), the Whittle gas turbine, and the British Tube Alloys (nuclear weapons) project.

 Postwar

 In 1946, Tizard remained in the defence establishment, chairing the Defence Research Policy Committee.
+He also chaired the Advisory Council on Scientific Policy from 1947 to 1952.
 In 1948, Tizard returned to the Ministry of Defence as Chief Scientific Adviser, a post he held until 1952.
 The Ministry of Defence's Nick Pope states that: The Ministry of Defence’s UFO Project has its roots in a study commissioned in 1950 by the MOD's then Chief Scientific Adviser, the great radar scientist Sir Henry Tizard.
 As a result of his insistence that UFO sightings should not be dismissed without some form of proper scientific study, the department set up arguably the most marvellously-named committee in the history of the civil service, the Flying Saucer Working Party (FSWP).

 Tizard had followed the official debate about ghost rockets with interest and was intrigued by the increasing media coverage of UFO sightings in the United Kingdom, America and other parts of the world.
 Using his authority as Chief Scientific Adviser at the MOD he decided that the subject should not be dismissed without proper, official investigation.
 Accordingly, he agreed that a small Directorate of Scientific Intelligence/Joint Technical Intelligence Committee (DSI/JTIC) working party should be set up to investigate the phenomenon.
 This was dubbed the Flying Saucer Working Party.
 The DSI/JTIC minutes recording this historic development read as follows:

 After discussion, it was agreed that the members of the Working Party should be representatives from DSI1, ADNI(Tech), MI10 and ADI(Tech).
 It was also agreed that it would probably be necessary at some time to consult the Meteorological Department and ORS Fighter Command, but that these two bodies should not at present be asked to nominate representatives.

 One of the most controversial meetings that Tizard had to attend in his capacity as chair of the Defence Research Policy Committee would emerge only many years later with the declassification of CIA documents: a meeting on 1 June 1951 at the Ritz-Carlton Hotel in Montreal, Quebec, Canada, between Tizard, Omond Solandt (chairman of Defence Research and Development Canada) and representatives of the CIA to discuss "brainwashing".